-When I was new to the software industry, I always used to wonder why managers/leads just delegate and ask for status updates instead of being hands on.
+When I was new to the software industry, I always used to wonder why managers and leads delegate and ask for updates instead of being hands-on.
 This article is dedicated to the young novice naive me.

-Is the answer to this not doing any hands on work and just delegating?
-No, take on tasks which do not have a tight deadline, which are good to have but always keep getting pushed out due to some higher priority user facing or revenue generating features.
-For example, right now you do not have a scheme to version control your database changes, you are doing it through some ad hoc ant tasks.
-Database versioning is an awesome thing to have, but it is not needed like tomorrow and has no visible revenue/user impact, so it is ok if you plan to release it tomorrow but gets pushed out by a couple of days.
+Is the answer to this not doing any hands-on work and just delegating?
+No. Take on tasks that do not have a tight deadline, which is good to have but always keeps getting pushed out due to some higher priority user-facing or revenue-generating feature.
+For example, right now you do not have the means to version control your database changes, you are doing it through some ad hoc ant tasks.
+Database versioning is an excellent thing to have, but it is not needed like tomorrow and has no visible revenue/user impact, so it is ok if you plan to release it tomorrow but gets pushed out by a couple of days.

-While choosing these sort of tasks, try to work on those that touch different components of the system, gives you a good mental model of the whole product, familiarizes you with the day to day issues faced by you team members, gives you a good understanding of the inner workings of the critical code paths in your product.
-If you do this, you have hit two birds with one stone, you are no longer just a delegator of tasks and to top it up, you have a very good understanding of your product and can empathize with the team.
+While choosing these sort of tasks, try to work on those that touch different components of the system, gives you a good mental model of the whole product, familiarizes you with the day to day issues faced by your team members, gives you a good understanding of the inner workings of the critical code paths in the product.
+If you do this, you have hit two birds with one stone, you are no longer just a delegator of tasks and to top it up, you have an excellent understanding of your product and can empathize with the team.